suvera/winter-doctrine/README.md

 ## application.yml

 in your **application.yml** file you might already have setup datasources like this.

-There are two datasources docnfigured here with names
+In below example, there are two datasources configured here with names.

 1. defaultdb  (**isPrimary: true**)
 2. admindb